 - Population: 15,503

 Brookline Boulevard is the main street every neighborhood wants.
 Restaurant options are many and varied.
 Craving Mexican?
 Mexican grocery store Las Palmas Carniceria sells some of the city’s best tacos from their sidewalk stand.
 In the mood for some lighter Middle Eastern fare?
 You’ll find plenty at Pitaland, a Brookline staple for nearly fifty years.
 Or, If you prefer something a little more old school, head to No Name Coffee Shop, a classic hole-in-the-wall diner.

 Head to classic neighborhood hangout Brookline Pub for local drafts, barbecue ribs and killer nightly specials.

 For a little taste of everything, explore the neighborhood’s culinary scene with ‘Burgh Bits and Bites, which offers walking food tours of Brookline.

 Though a handful of shops line Brookline Boulevard, the best named is surely the Geekadrome, a quirky comic book shop that also sells games and other pop culture merchandise.

 Stretch your legs at Moore Park or Brookline Memorial Park, both of which feature recreation centers, athletic fields and playgrounds.
 Brookline Memorial Park is also the start and end point for the Brookline Breeze, an annual 5K run that has been held in the neighborhood since 1982.

-Thanks to recent renovations, Brookline now boasts one of the most beautiful branches of the Carnegie Library of Pittsburgh, complete with ample meeting space and plenty of kid-friendly features.
+Brookline boasts one of the most beautiful branches of the Carnegie Library of Pittsburgh, complete with ample meeting space and plenty of kid-friendly features.
 The library has been serving the community since 1930.

 Nearly 100 businesses line the busy main street of Brookline Boulevard.